 How Fast Do Pontoon Boats Go?

-I scoured the internet for guys who have reported their speeds on forums around the web.
-All speeds recorded with GPS, and except where listed, with a light to medium load.
+I scoured the internet for boaters who have reported their average pontoon boat speeds on boating forums.
+All speeds are recorded with a GPS and, except where listed, with a light to medium load.

 - Under perfect, ideal conditions and only one person in the boat, it can hit 31 mph (48 kmph)